-Some breeds are just meant to be high-strung all the time.
-This means they may be more prone to anxiousness or excitement when they learn they are going for a car ride.
-There are certain tricks you can use and certain products you can purchase to help calm your dog prior to hopping through the car door onto their dog car seat cover.
+Some breeds are naturally more high-strung than others.
+These high-energy dogs may be more prone to anxiety or excitement when they learn they are going for a car ride.
+Fortunately, you can use certain tricks and products to calm your dog before it hops through the car door.

 Toys and Clothes

 Your dog loves you!
-So, it’s time to grab a pair of dirty jeans, a shirt or a sweatshirt that smells like you.
-Put this clothing in the backseat (or wherever your dog will be in your car during the ride) with them in addition to their favorite toy or bone.
-Doing so can help to calm your dog’s nerves and assist them in making their experience much more relaxed and enjoyable.
-However, if your dog likes to eat your clothing or toys when anxious, be sure not to follow this tip; a visit to your vet for an obstruction surgery is costly, and it’s best if that’s avoided.
+So, it’s time to grab a pair of unwashed jeans, a shirt or a sweatshirt that smells like you.
+Put this clothing in the backseat (or wherever your dog will be in your car during the ride).
+Feel free to also give them their favorite toy or bone.

 Did you know that flowers and plants can help calm your dog’s nerves?
-Just like humans enjoy the essences of these natural pieces of nature, a dog may also benefit from breathing in natural scents, such as the smell of fresh flowers.
-A popular homeopathic remedy that may be able to help calm your pet’s anxiety is Rescue Remedy for Pets.
-Give a try; some dog owners swear by it!
+Just like humans enjoy the essence of nature, a dog may also benefit from breathing in natural scents, such as the smell of fresh flowers.
+A popular homeopathic remedy that may help calm your pet’s anxiety is Rescue Remedy for Pets.
+Give it a try; some dog owners swear by it!

 Relaxing Car Conditions

 Some of us have messy cars and play loud music; your dog may not find your car as peaceful and inviting as you do.
-In order to help your dog relax and stay calm, try playing soothing music with the windows down so your dog can get fresh air.
-There are even dog CDs out there that you can purchase, such as Noise Phobia Series from Through A Dog’s Ear.
+To help your dog relax and stay calm, try playing soothing music with the windows down so your dog can get some fresh air.
+There are even dog CDs out there that you can purchase, like this Canine Noise Phobia Series by dog trainer Victoria Stilwell.